reddy-sairam/PowerBI_Portfolio/README.md

 ### Outcome
 - The number of survey takers are 630 and average age of survey takers are almost 30 years.
 - Majority of the survey takers are from the 'US' (261 voters).
-- Average salary takers by Job Title.
+- Average salary takers by Job Title are,
--Data scientist are making the highest salary by 93k.
+- Data scientist are making the highest salary by 93k.
--Data Analyst makes the average salary of 53k.
+- Data Analyst makes the average salary of 53k.

-Python is the most favourite Programming language and used by the most of the Data Analyst Professionals.
+- Python is the most favourite Programming language and used by the most of the Data Analyst Professionals.

--Python is the most favourite Programming language and used by the most of the Data Analyst Professionals.
--Happiness with respect to job is 4.27.
+- Happiness with respect to job is 4.27.